 These guidelines apply to everyone who participates in a production, in addition to specific guidelines that apply per technical department.

 - The production manager designates a person from the production staff whose job it will be to closely follow the compliance with the COVID-19 guidelines for the production on the set.
 This person is in charge of preventing risks and checking the proper application of the imposed measures and managing the related logistics.
 This person should also verify that all agreements and actions described in this sector-specific guide are respected, as well as collecting and reviewing all documentation related to the management of professional risk prevention.
 This person is also the first point of contact for any questions and/or reports and collects all information.
+Contact details for the production's COVID-19 coordinator are stated on every call sheet.

 - Anyone who is sick or has any of the COVID symptoms (cough, fever, sore throat, loss of taste or difficulty breathing) must stay at home and immediately notify his employer/client.
 If you have symptoms, consult a doctor and have them tested if necessary.